 RedR Australia is recognised as a provider of quality training for humanitarian aid workers around the world.
-We have a core staff team of six trainers and a pool of over 60 Associate Trainers.
+We have a core staff team of three trainers and a pool of over 60 Associate Trainers.
 All of these personnel make up a highly experienced field of specialists, trainers and humanitarian practitioners.

 All courses are coordinated by our in-house training team and facilitated by our highly experienced local and international Associate Trainers who have worked for United Nations agencies and a range of humanitarian organisations globally.
 RedR Australia’s trainers have many years of field and operational experience in both natural disasters and complex emergencies associated with conflict.
 Attendees benefit from our trainers' significant field experience.